 Dan Sosland, Executive Director, Environment Northeast

-Joel Rinebold, Executive Director, Institute for Sustainable Energy
+Joel Rinebold, Executive Director, Institute for Sustainable Energy at ECSU

 John Moskal, U.S. EPA New England